telerik/blazor-docs/components/avatar/appearance.md

 ## Size

-You can increase or decrease the size of the button by setting the `Size` parameter to a member of the `Telerik.Blazor.ThemeConstants.Button.Size` class:
+You can increase or decrease the size of the Avatar by setting the `Size` parameter to a member of the `Telerik.Blazor.ThemeConstants.Avatar.Size` class:

 | Class members | Manual declarations |
 |---------------|--------|